andrewmaa/dsa/homework/elementaryCellularAutomata/readme.txt

 Data Structures (CSCI-UA 102)

 RUNBOOK:
-This program can be compiled by executing the following command while in the /one directory: javac *.java
+This program can be compiled by executing the following command while in the homework directory: javac *.java

-This program can be run by executing the following command while up one level from the /one directory: java one/ElementaryCellularAutomata [parameters] the parameters are as follows:
+This program can be run by executing the following command while in the homework directory: java elementaryCellularAutomata/ElementaryCellularAutomata [parameters] the parameters are as follows:
 - rule: the rule to use for the elementary cellular automata
 - off-color: the color to use for a dead cell